 The city has a Jane Austen museum (with a gift shop), the historic Roman baths which gave the town its name, the magnificent Royal Crescent and, of course, several of the most fabulous bookstores in the country.
 You can even catch the Austen festival, thrown every September.

 1) Mr B’s Emporium of Reading Delights

 There are three floors: the ground floor, which has the newest stock and most of the fiction, as well as delightful window displays and the friendliest staff.
 The basement is where all the history and philosophy can be found, as well as a toilet that was hand-decorated by the legendary Children’s Laureate, Chris Riddell.

 Upstairs hides a fantastic little secret: the reading room.
 This is a tiny space with sunlight flooding in, a few chairs to perch upon, and a quiet calm in which to read as you flick through a few chosen temptations.
-This simple details makes it one of the best Bath bookshops for a reading retreat.
+These simple details make it one of the best Bath bookshops for a reading retreat.

 Mr B’s Emporium of Reading Delights is located in the town centre, just off from the main street, around the corner from the aforementioned Jane Austen Centre, and a few doors down from an excellent pub with an excellent name: The Raven.